dotnet/dotnet-docker/samples/dotnetapp/README.md

 # .NET Core Docker Sample

-This [sample](Dockerfile) demonstrates how to use .NET Core and Docker together.
-The sample can be used with Linux and Windows containers, and for x64, ARM32 and ARM64 architectures.
+This sample demonstrates how to use .NET Core and Docker together.
+It can be used with Linux and Windows containers, and for x64, ARM32 and ARM64 architectures.
 It requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or a later version of the [Docker client](https://www.docker.com/products/docker).

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
 It builds the application and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-core-runtime/).